yandex-cloud/docs/en/forms/blocks-ref/radiobutton.md

-# Block "One answer"
+# "One answer" block

-In this block, the user can choose a response from several options.
-For example, they can specify their marital status.
+In this block, the user can choose a response from multiple options.
+For example, specify their marital status.

 ![](../../_assets/forms/tutorial-single.gif)

 ## Block settings {#sec_settings}